Product Q&A with Punit Soni

 What are a few of the things great PMs do every day?

-Great PMs walk round and get the pulse of their team everyday.
+Great PMs walk around and get the pulse of their team everyday.
 They know how folks are feeling, who is up, who is down, what’s going on..more than anyone else does.
-They CARE deeply for their teams.
+They care deeply for their teams.

 What are some things beginner PMs may fall into that can lead to failure, and how do you prevent it?
 Also, what do you do in order to become a better PM?

 - You are responsible for ensuring the product is built and launched.
 Do whatever it takes to make that happen..from legal, to ops, to helping engineers, to cleaning floors

 - You are a PM.
 This implies leadership but the kind where you lead from the front, middle or back depending on the need of the team.
 Not all PMs have to be on stage representing their team all the time.

 - And finally, PM and Eng/Design are peers.
 Treat them as such, ensure they have a stake in product development from the and you will see success.

 I am excited to hear about you moving back to India and how is the experience at Flipkart (specifically in terms of challenges it is facing)?
 In general, how can you innovate when you are resource-constrained?